GIVESocialMovement/play-json-form/README.md

 [![Gitter chat](https://badges.gitter.im/GIVE-asia/gitter.png)](https://gitter.im/GIVE-asia/Lobby)

 This is a replacement of [Play's form submission and validation](https://www.playframework.com/documentation/2.6.x/ScalaForms).
-The API is similar enough that, hopefully, you can replace the import statements to make it work.

 The library is inherently compatible with JSON, as in the conversion between `JsValue` and a case class is symmetric.
 In contrast, [The standard Play's form library](https://www.playframework.com/documentation/2.6.x/ScalaForms) doesn't hold the symmetry property when converting nested objects and arrays.